dx-games-1339/dx-games-1339.github.io/ironbound/documentation_v24.md

   3. **Apply the secondary increase to other objects** — a random integer is rolled in the range [1, 5] inclusive to determine how many other objects in the zone are affected.
 That many objects are selected at random from all objects in the zone excluding the target, and each receives a visibility increase of 0.8 × discovery_value for the performing faction.

-  All visibility increases are capped at `upper_bound_visibility`.
+  All visibility increases are capped at `ceiling visibility`.
 Awareness states are re-evaluated for all affected objects immediately after the execution and transitions to Known or Located are applied if thresholds are crossed.

 **Inventory actions** — operate on items in a character's inventory rather than on zone objects:
 - **Drop** — removes a selected item from a character's inventory and places it into the zone as a new object.
 The dropped item is immediately Located by the dropping character's faction.
-Other factions must discover it through normal awareness mechanics.
+Other factions must discover it through normal awareness mechanics in order to be able to interact with it.

-**Construction actions** — introduce new permanent objects into the zone.
-Constructed objects enter the Located state for the builder's faction immediately:
-- **Build camp** — establishes a camp structure providing a base for resting, treating injuries, and storing supplies.
-Requires materials and time.
-- **Build container** — constructs a basic storage box or crate.
-Can store items, cache supplies, or serve as bait.
-Additional buildable structures may be defined per game content.
+**Construction actions** —  planned for future releases.
+Currently a placeholder.

-**Object-specific actions** — available only for particular object types, surfaced contextually in the UI:
+**Object-specific actions** — available only for particular object types:
 - Examples: **Open** (chest, door), **Unlock** (locked container), **Cut down** (tree), **Rescue** (incapacitated friendly character), **Attack** (living characters and animals only).
 - Object-specific actions are not enumerated exhaustively here.
 They appear in the UI only when the relevant object is selected and the action is applicable.